-What makes Puno a particular case of study for humanitarian logistics is the spatial dispersion of final demand points that are households at risk of being affected by a disaster triggered by cold waves or severe winter conditions.
+This work focuses on disaster preparedness following a data-centric approach (EM-DAT, 2022).
+First, the risks are being mitigated as the concept of resilience is being prioritized in humanitarian interventions according to the Sendai Framework for Disaster Risk Reduction 2015-2030.
+The proposed approach is assessed using data from historical disasters in the city of Puno, Peru.
+What makes Puno a particular case of study for humanitarian logistics is the spatial dispersion of final demand points that are households at risk of being affected by a disaster triggered by CWSWCs.
 According to Peruvian National Household Survey (PNHS, 2019), 66.54% of households are settled in rural areas, outside the principal cities and disperse in space, which turns the transportation costs high.
 Holguin-Veras et al. (2013) defined deprivation costs as the cost associated with human suffering from the lack of access to essential supplies in the context of a disaster aftermath.
 Social costs are the sum of logistic costs, simplified to transportation costs in this paper, and deprivation costs (Shao et al., 2020).
 For densely populated cities, is common to find a trade-off between logistic costs and deprivation costs, where the main critic to approaches based only on minimizing logistic costs is that the distribution of aid is uneven, leaving so much space for minimization of deprivation costs in the optimization process (Gutjahr and Fischer, 2018).
 In a rural area, which is the case of Puno, transportation is costly, but also deprivation costs are, in the way that vulnerabilities are producing peaks of human suffering (Kim and Sohn, 2018; Quiliche et al., 2021).
 In contrast, in urban areas, the trend is to observe cumulative vulnerabilities that are dense in the space.

 The total sum of social costs in cities may be greater than the one for rural regions due to population density.
 This turns the disaster risk management discussion into a dilemma: why a country should invest in risk management of their rural areas that have lower social costs?
 This dilemma is especially important for Latin America countries, where an important number of households are settled in rural areas.
 The concept of deprivation costs and equity shed light into this discussion: equity in humanitarian aid is not only a principle for humanitarian logistics, but it must be an essential part of the objective function (Gutjahr and Fischer, 2018).

-The aim of this research article is to propose an optimization of disaster preparedness strategies that is based on a data science method: training of supervised learning algorithm.
-The empirical problem is about binary classification, where:
+This paper proposes an approach for optimizing disaster preparedness strategies.
+The approach follows a data science method that uses a supervised learning algorithm (SLA) to learn a binary classifier that discriminates which households are at risk of being affected by a cold-related disaster.
+More specifically, the empirical problem is about binary classification that, for each household i, outputs a label Yi, where: